Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 A migrant is .....

-Interdependence - interrelationships between ACs, EDCs ans LIDCs through trade, foreign aid and migration
+Interdependence - interrelationships between ACs, EDCs and LIDCs through trade, foreign aid and migration

 Globalisation - the growing integration and interdependence between peoples' lives economically, politically and environmentally.